telepresenceio/telepresence/install/helm.md

 ## Before you begin

-The Telepresence Helm chart is hosted by Datawire and published at `https://www.getambassador.io`.
+The Telepresence Helm chart is hosted by Ambassador Labs and published at `https://www.getambassador.io`.

-Start by adding this repo to your helm client with the following command:
+Start by adding this repo to your Helm client with the following command:

 ```
 helm repo add datawire https://www.getambassador.io